judeleonard/Judeleonard/README.md

 ### Hi! there 👋 I'm jude

 ### About Me
-My name is Ndu Jude Chukwuebuka, but goes by the online name Judeleonard.
+My name is Ndu Jude Chukwuebuka, I go by the online name Judeleonard.
 I'm a graduate of Physics and Python certified.
 I'm a junior data scientist.I specialize in Machine Learning and Data Analytics with a very strong interest in AI.
-I'm currently working on machine learning and real time decision projects as an intern at hamoye.I'm also open to any DS-internship position to help grow my career even further(onsite).
+I'm currently working on machine learning and real time decision projects as an intern at hamoye.I'm also open to an entry level role as a junior Data Scientist or any DS-internship position(onsite) to help grow my career even further.
 I love contributing to open source community .
 Python is my favorite language.

 ### Reach Me Via
 [My Twitter Profile](https://twitter.com/JudeLeonard13)